daichitt/daichitt/README.md

 # About me
-I'm one of junior software developers who love technology.
+I'm one of the junior software developer with 2.5 years of experience who love technology.
 I'm currently working with Node.js, React.js, and TypeScript.
 I actively contribute to the success of the start-up company I am currently working with.

 ## Skills